Fgdesignworld/react-shoping-cart/README.md

 # react-shoping-cart

-# it is working or not
+# it is working good